 Fair Value Disclosures.
 Effective December 30, 2007, the Company adopted Statement of Financial Accounting Standards No. 157 ("SFAS 157"), "Fair Value Measurements," which defines fair value, establishes guidelines for measuring fair value and expands disclosures regarding fair value measurements, and SFAS No. 159, "The Fair Value Option for Financial Assets and Liabilities" ("SFAS 159").
 SFAS 157 defines fair value, establishes a framework for measuring fair value under Generally Accepted Accounting Principles and enhances disclosures about fair value measurements.
 Fair value is defined under SFAS 157 as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 SFAS 159 provides companies with an option to report selected financial assets and liabilities at fair value that are not currently required to be measured at fair value.
 Accordingly, companies would then be required to report unrealized gains and losses on these items in earnings at each subsequent reporting date.
-The objective is to improve financial reporting by providing companies with the opportunity to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently.
-SFAS 159 also establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities.
+The objective is to improve also establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities.
 There was no impact on the financial statements from the adoption of either of these Statements.

 Effective December 30, 2007, the Company determines the fair values of its financial instruments based on the fair value hierarchy established in SFAS 157 which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 The standard describes three levels of inputs when measuring fair value.
 Level-1 measurements utilize quoted prices in active markets for identical assets or liabilities.
 The Company does not currently have any Level-1 financial assets or liabilities.
 Level-2 measurements utilize observable inputs other than Level-1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs observable or that can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-The Company has a level-2 liability from its interest rate swap having a fair value of \$376,000 and \$195,000 at January 3, 2009 and December 29, 2007, respectively.
+The Company having a fair value of \$376,000 and \$195,000 at January 3, 2009 and December 29, 2007, respectively.
 Changes in its fair value are being recorded in current liabilities with corresponding offsetting entries to other expense.
-Level-3 measurements utilize unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+Level-3 measurements utilize unobservable by little or no market activity and that are significant to the fair value of the assets or liabilities.
 The Company does not currently have any material Level-3 financial assets or liabilities.